-There are many ways to package and monetize your knowledge, your experience, and your expertise, and most have about equal potential t become a reliable, consistent, and predictable stream of income, however, many people struggle with monetization and end up feeling like they may be doing something wrong, like they may need to do more, or like maybe a spell has been cast on them, or something.
+There are many ways to package and monetize your knowledge, your experience, and your expertise.
+Most of these ways have similar potential to become a reliable, consistent, and predictable stream of income.
+However, many people struggle with monetization and end up feeling like they may be doing something wrong, like they may need to do more, or like maybe a spell has been cast on them, or something.

 The key to monetizing is realizing that your sustainable success lies not in what domain name you purchase, what host you use, whether you do videos on YouTube, or what social media channels you’re on.
 Tools, tactics, and technology are wonderful and definitely necessary, but sustainable success lies not in what you do or how you do it, but in WHY you do it.

 Asking WHY can be your ticket to pity: “Why is this happening to me?”
 Or it can be the key to unlocking your potential: “Why do I do what I do?”
 The difference lies in whether or not you are taking responsibility for your thoughts, feelings, and actions.